James4Ever0/notes/AGI that controls computer.md

 ----

-for Ubuntu ARM VM, `mss` failed on wayland but `pyautogui` works. write one python script to pipe raw images to ffmpeg for better compression ratio by shell. the final video is not "time-accurate". it is frame by frame, matched with timestamps.
+for Ubuntu ARM VM, `mss` failed on wayland but `pyautogui` works in both cases. write one python script to pipe raw images to ffmpeg for better compression ratio by shell. the final video is not "time-accurate". it is frame by frame, matched with timestamps.

+## resize utm disks

+you need to first resize the virtio disk in utm setting, then [resize partition by fdisk](), then [update the device mapper](https://www.albertyw.com/note/resizing-ubuntu-utm#:~:text=For%20an%20Ubuntu%20guest%20OS%20running%20a%20default,be%20corrected%20by%20w%20%28rite%29%20warning%20More%20items)